cassproject/cass-editor/README.md

 ## Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
 This functionality can be enabled by the URL parameter `show=mine`.

-# TBD: Events
+# Events
 The cass-editor can send events when various operations occur.

-This functionality will be extended in the future.
+To bind the cass-editor from the parent page, use the following code:

+    window.addEventListener('message', iframeMessage, false);

+	function iframeMessage(event) {
+		//check the origin, to make sure it comes from a trusted source. if (false && event.origin !== window.location.origin)
+			return;
+		alert("I got " + event.data.selected.length + " selected items from the iframe");
+	}

+To ensure the iframe is passing the correct origin, pass the origin into the iframe using a URL parameter, `origin=originUrl`.

+On Selected:

+    event.data.message == "selected"
+    event.data.selected == [uri,uri,uri]

 # Keyboard Shortcuts
 &uarr; & &darr; - Navigate up and down the list of frameworks and competencies.